API menu

 content Put your message here.
 Long messages will be split into multiple SMS.

 expirein (Optional) The expirein field sets a time limit, in seconds, for how long the message can be delivered before it expires and is no longer sent.
+Note: for international messages this value should be at least 21

 SwaggerHub: